By Raj

 Stop treating Google Sheets as a static spreadsheet and start treating it as a programmable data layer.
 For most developers, fetching external data involves messy, one-off scripts or unreliable third-party add-ons that break under load.
 The "copy-paste" workflow for API integrations is a technical debt trap that leads to unmaintainable workbooks and broken reporting.

 To build scalable automation, you need a reusable ImportJSON Google Apps Script utility.
 Instead of writing a new function for every API endpoint, an elite automation architect builds a centralized data-fetching engine.
 This approach transforms Google Sheets into a high-performance integration hub capable of handling structured JSON data, complex transformations, and multi-source aggregation with professional-grade reliability.
+For managed OAuth, retry, and endpoint design, this fits naturally with Apps Script API integrations.

 What is ImportJSON as a Utility Script?